21 Unique Grand Opening Ideas to Create Buzz

 Creating an event page on social media or even just using social media to post about your upcoming event is sure to attract visitors to your social media pages and actual grand opening.

-Social media is a cheap and easy way to get the word out about your event, including location, time, and any important details such as giveaways or themes.
+Social media marketing for restaurants is a cheap and easy way to get the word out about your event, including location, time, and any important details such as giveaways or themes.

 Above: Example of a 2ndKitchen hosted Facebook Event